REMaQE: Reverse Engineering Math Equations from Executables: Conclusion

 \section{Conclusion}

-This paper presents REMaQE, a framework for automatically reverse engineering mathematical equations from executables.
-It consists of three main stages: parameter analysis, symbolic execution, and algebraic simplification.
-Parameter analysis allows REMaQE to identify whether input, output and constant parameters of the math equation are stored in the register, on the stack, in global memory or accessed via pointers.
-REMaQE effectively uses this metadata to reverse engineer a wide variety of implementations, such as C++ classes that use class pointers, or Simulink compiled binaries that use global memory.
-This is a significant improvement over existing approaches that only handle simple functions implemented using registers.
-Algebraic simplification allows REMaQE to simplify complex conditional expressions involving floating-point comparisons, that are frequently generated by symbolic execution even for simple equations.
-Existing approaches are limited in this regard as they rely on machine learning models that have limits on the input expression size, thus cannot handle the long complex expressions generated by conditional computations.
+The REMaQE framework automatically reverse engineers math equations from binary executables.
+It has three stages: parameter analysis, symbolic execution, and algebraic simplification.
+Parameter analysis allows REMaQE to identify the input, output and constant parameters of the math equation and whether they are stored in the register, on the stack, in global memory or accessed via pointers.
+REMaQE uses this metadata to reverse engineer a wide variety of implementations, such as C++ classes that use class pointers, or Simulink compiled binaries that use global memory.
+This is a significant improvement over state-of-the-art that handles simple functions implemented using registers.
+Algebraic simplification allows REMaQE to simplify complex conditional expressions involving floating-point comparisons, that are generated by symbolic execution even for simple equations.
+Existing approaches use machine learning models that have limits on the input expression size.
+They cannot handle the long, complex expressions generated by conditional computations.

-Additionally, the paper introduces an alternative method for randomly generating diverse equations using directed acyclic graphs.
-REMaQE demonstrates high accuracy of 97.53\% on the generated dataset.
-Accuracy is consistently over 94\% even for the most complex equations, indicating that REMaQE handles various equation complexities effectively.
-REMaQE achieves an average execution time of 0.25 seconds and increases only to as high as 1.3 seconds for the most complex equations.
-Such a small reverse engineering time makes REMaQE effective for a highly interactive reverse engineering workflow, and would demonstrate one-click latency when integrated with GUI frameworks.
-When comparing the complexity of the recovered equations with the original equations, REMaQE shows an average ratio of 1 through a range of equation complexities, with a standard deviation of 0.15.
-Thus, REMaQE can extract human-friendly equations from binary executables.
+Additionally, we introduce an alternative method for randomly generating diverse equations using directed acyclic graphs.
+REMaQE recovers the correct equations for the entire dataset of 25,096 binaries.
+REMaQE takes an average execution time of 0.48 seconds and up to 2 seconds for the complex equations.
+Such a small reverse engineering time makes REMaQE effective in an interactive reverse engineering workflow, and would enable one-click latency when integrated with GUI frameworks.
+Comparing the complexity of the recovered equations with the original equations, REMaQE shows an average ratio of 1 through a range of equation complexities, with a standard deviation of 0.26.
+The REMaQE automated tool can significantly reduce human effort in the recovery of control system dynamics from legacy hardware or recovered adversaries’ control computers and can also facilitate defenses during run-time or after an attack to determine if any parameters or control dynamics are modified.
+This can also reveal the effects of the modifications on the mathematical computations and therefore system performance.
+Thus, REMaQE extracts human-friendly equations.